hasanmoudud/geocompr/main.md

 A reverse geocoding approach can settle this problem.
 Given a coordinate, reverse geocoding finds the corresponding address.
 Consequently, extracting the centroid coordinate of each metropolitan area can serve as an input for a reverse geocoding API.
-The **ggmap** package makes use of the one provided by Google.^[Note that Google allows each user to access its services on a free basis for a maximum of 2500 queries a day.]
+The **ggmap** package makes use of the one provided by Google.^[ Google allows each user to access its services on a free basis for a maximum of 2500 queries a day.
+]
 `ggmap::revgeocode()` only accepts geographical coordinates (latitude/longitude), therefore, the first requirement is to bring the metropolitan polygons into an appropriate coordinate reference system (Chapter \@ref(reproj-geo-data)).